This post may contain affiliate links. Please read our privacy policy.

 FAQs

 Many of us use these terms interchangeably, but there are some differences in the original versions.
-Firstly, potatoes au gratin are baked in a creamy sauce and topped with cheese; sometimes cheese is also included in the creamy sauce.
+Firstly, au gratin potatoes are potato slices baked in a creamy sauce and topped with cheese; sometimes cheese is also included in the creamy sauce.
 Scalloped potatoes are made with a creamy sauce but usually without the cheese.
-Second, potatoes gratin have very thinly sliced potatoes, classically cut with a mandolin.
-Scalloped potatoes are often more thickly cut.

 In a traditional scalloped potato dish, there would be just cream and no cheese.
 However, as a lover of cheesy potatoes, I understand the urge to cover this dish in a layer of cheese that will crisp up in the oven.
-That is exactly why the cheese in this recipe is optional — choose your own adventure!
+That is exactly why the final dusting of cheese in this recipe is optional — choose your own adventure!

 Scalloped potatoes can become watery if you are not using the right type of cream.
 This recipe calls for half-and-half.
 It is important to use half-and-half or heavy cream because the high fat content prevents the potatoes from becoming watery in the oven.
 If you’re looking for a low-fat substitution, this is not the place for it.